 I called the number on the back of my card 352-332-4727 but I get a message saying the switchboard is closed because it is not regular weekday business hours.
 How am I supposed to even report my card stolen before somebody spends $1000 per day all weekend?

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Florida Citizens Bank had $10.06 million in non-current loans and owned real-estate with $20.53 million in equity and loan loss allowances on hand to cover it.
 This gives Florida Citizens Bank a Texas Ratio of 48.98% which is average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Florida Citizens Bank held steady from 51.94% as of December 31, 2012 to 48.98% as of December 31, 2013, resulting in a positive change of 5.68%.This indicates that the balance sheet and financial strength for Florida Citizens Bank has held steady in recent periods.
+The Texas Ratio for Florida Citizens Bank experienced no significant changes from 51.94% as of December 31, 2012 to 48.98% as of December 31, 2013, resulting in a positive change of 5.68%.This indicates that the balance sheet and financial strength for Florida Citizens Bank has had no significant changes in recent periods.